Speech Language Pathology Assistant

 The curriculum provides training in therapy techniques for the areas of articulation, phonology, receptive, expressive, and pragmatic language as well as behavior management, ethics, and clinical documentation.
 SLPA’s will participate in observations and clinical practicum designed to provide hands on experience in carrying out the tasks learned within the courses.

-- The EMCC SLPA program has a variety of adjunct faculty teaching the courses; however the curriculum is the same within all sections of the courses offered so that we can ensure the content is the same for each course no matter who the instructor of record is each semester.
+The EMCC SLPA program has a variety of adjunct faculty teaching the courses.
+The curriculum is the same within all sections of the courses offered to ensure course content is the same for each course, no matter who the instructor of record is each semester.

 - In Arizona, SLPA’s are typically employed within school settings serving multiple populations including preschool, elementary, middle school, and high school students.
 They also work within other settings including clinics, rehabilitation facilities, home based settings, skilled nursing facilities, and hospitals.

 - Students will gain background knowledge that can be used in related fields such as regular education, special education, psychology, social work, habilitation, rehabilitation, occupational therapy, physical therapy, and speech language pathology.
 The SLPA program is not designed to be a pathway into the undergraduate and graduate programs for communication disorders as it is a separate training specialty area.
 Some of the classes may transfer to universities as electives but they do not typically substitute for courses to receive a degree in speech-language pathology.